-|Born||in New York City, New York, USA|
+|Born||in Brooklyn, New York, USA|

 |Birth Name||Joyce Benignia Van Patten|